WSU-cshimizu/ceg4110-group-project-not-my-fortepiano/deliverables/guest-lectures/guest-10-24.md

 - Winsupply is the 2nd largest plumbing wholesaler in the U.S and 2nd largest company in Dayton.
     - WinSupply creates their own software for things like inventory and communication instead of buying OTS systems from someone else.
     - Their development teams do not specialize in only one platform such as Microsoft, Oracle, or IBM, etc.
+    - Different teams at Winsupply use different versions of AGILE, such as Kanban and Scrum.
     - They sometimes work with other companies such as SDS for outsourcing of development when it is more profitable and the in-house team(s) have more important things to work on.
     - They have recently tried RFID warehousing, drone deliveries, and smart lockers.